CodeSurrender/Game-of-Thrones/README.md

 ![Screenshot 2022-11-08 at 10 01 04 PM](https://user-images.githubusercontent.com/28135810/200652321-233893eb-4494-4c70-bfd7-615bb9dd1561.png)

-A screenshot of the Game of Thrones iOS app running on an iPhone X emulator The screenshots above are as listed – from left to right: a.
-Loading screen during startup. b.
-Error screen on network failure. c.
-NASA mission list with title, photographer name, date and image. d.
-Missions details screen.
+A screenshot of the Game of Thrones iOS app running on an iPod, iPhone 11 and iPad.

 Installation

-To run this app, you will require XCode.
-Download the project files and open the Nasa.xcodeproj
+To run this app, you will require Xcode.
+Download the project files and open the Game of Thrones.xcodeproj

 Usage

-The app simply downloads data from a NASA API and displays missions.
-When a user taps on a mission, they are directed to a details pane where they are provided with more information regarding the mission.
+The app simply downloads data from a Game of Throne API and displays the TV Show's data.
+When a user taps on a character, they are directed to a details pane where they are provided with more information regarding their house.

 Support